Author: StarLight Massacre

 "How old are you?"
 He demanded suddenly.

 "Then this is your first mating heat after your maturity; you really chose the wrong territory to be in."
 He grinned then, evilly, cruelly and Harry's heart sank.
-He was going to be hurt.
+He was going to be hurt and there was nothing he could do to prevent it.

 Harry was frightened.
 It seemed to be his primary emotion since he had woken up a year ago in Grimmauld Place, but he was sixteen, he had been living on his own in isolation, in the wild for over a year now.
 Normal had pretty much gone out of the window by now.

 He had been taken to a grassy meadow with a bare clearing right next to it.
-The bare clearing had several males lounging around it while Harry was left swimming in the long grass and wildflowers of the meadow.
-He didn't fool himself for a moment into thinking he could escape.
-He was in the heart of the alpha wolf's territory and the alpha wolf himself had not taken his eyes from him since he had been brought here, the alpha was sat on a crop of rock above him, watching him sitting in the meadow as Harry sat still and calm, breathing in the perfume from fox glove, bluebells and buttercups.
-He was sure that as soon as he moved, the alpha would leap from his sitting place and be upon him before he could take three hurried steps, no matter how lazily and relaxed he seemed to be lounging in the weak winter sun.
+The bare clearing had several males lounging around it, including the four who had found Harry in the first place, while Harry himself was left swimming in the long grass and wildflowers of the meadow.
+He didn't fool himself for a moment into thinking that he could escape.
+He was in the heart of the alpha wolf's territory and the alpha wolf himself had not taken his eyes from him since he had been brought here.
+The alpha was sat on a crop of rock above him, watching him sitting in the meadow as Harry sat still and calm, breathing in the perfume from fox glove, bluebells and buttercups.
+He was sure that as soon as he moved, then the alpha would leap from his sitting place and be upon him before he could take three hurried steps, no matter how lazily and relaxed he seemed to be lounging in the weak winter sun.

 He must have fallen asleep because the next he knew he was waking up to someone with their arms wrapped tight around him.
 He could tell immediately that the person behind him was sleeping, but the arms wrapped around him were like steel around his chest and stomach despite that their owner was fast asleep.